Copyright OTT-JAX

 optimal way to transport mass from one configuration onto another.
 To define

-mass from one among several sources, towards one out of multiple targets.
+one among several source locations, towards one out of multiple

 Args: